-Table 20: Summary of Key Issues and Comments from Stakeholder Engagements
+Table 19: Summary of Key Issues and Comments from Stakeholder Engagements

-Stakeholder Key Issues Noted UWA Top Management • The Designs were too urban requested to be changed and to reflect each national Park Environment. • Gates should symbolize the different Park themes UWA Rangers • Requested to see the designs and know the number of blocks on each facility. • Code of conduct should be effective by the Contractor • Requested for safety kits/bags District Local Government Officials • Environmental officer recommended sanitary facilities should be provided for during the construction period, • NEMA should be aware of these developments through documentations should be submitted • Community development officers concern was community benefiting from the project through employment. • HIV/AIDS awareness should be carried out Ministry of Tourism, Wildlife and Antiquities • Use of Eco-friendly materials minimize the environment footprint of the staff facilities Uganda Tourism Board • Designs of the staff facilities should be in harmony with natural surroundings national park Ministry of Gender, Labour and Social Development • Promote Local employment and skill development • Regular monitoring to ensure compliance with relevant regulations and standards
+Stakeholder Key Issues Noted UWA Top Management • The Designs were too urban requested to be changed and to reflect the Reserve Environment.
+UWA Rangers • Requested to see the designs and know the number of blocks on each facility. • Code of conduct should be effective by the Contractor • Requested for safety kits/bags District Local Government Officials • Environmental officer recommended sanitary facilities should be provided for during the construction period, • NEMA should be aware of these developments through documentations should be submitted • Community development officers concern was community benefiting from the project through employment. • HIV/AIDS awareness should be carried out

-Local Community Leadership • Local leaders should ensure that local stakeholders will be informed about the employment Opportunities. • Time when the project commences Community Members • Community members were included in the stakeholder engagements and will be informed by local leaders about the employment Opportunities. • Time when the project will begin
+Ministry of Tourism, Wildlife and Antiquities • Use of Eco-friendly materials minimize the environment footprint of the staff facilities Uganda Tourism Board • Designs of the staff facilities should be in harmony with natural surroundings of the reserve Ministry of Gender, Labour and Social Development • Promote Local employment and skill development • Regular monitoring to ensure compliance with relevant regulations and standards Local Community Leadership • Local leaders should ensure that local stakeholders will be informed about the employment Opportunities. • Time when the project commences Community Members • Community members were included in the stakeholder engagements and will be informed by local leaders about the employment Opportunities. • Time when the project will begin

-Figure 18: Stakeholder Engagements
+Stakeholder Engagements